 - Make sure to prevent any fire risk by taping 9-volt terminals before tossing.

-- NiCad batteries containing lead must be properly recycled to prevent environmental hazards.
+- NiCd batteries containing lead must be properly recycled to prevent environmental hazards.

-- Instead of tossing, consider recycling old batteries by taking them to a local battery recycling drop-off.
+- Consider bringing old batteries to a local battery recycling drop-off.

-Tip: Not sure if the battery is recyclable?
-Look on the side of the battery and see if it says “Battery Must be Recycled” or if it has a recycling symbol.
+Not sure if the battery is recyclable?
+Look on the side of the battery and see if it says “Battery Must Be Recycled” or if it has a recycling symbol.